A proposal for the origin of the anomalous magnetic moment: Abstract

 \section{Abstract}

-We propose a new form of contribution for the anomalous magnetic moment of all particles.
-This common origin is displayed in the framework of the recent treatment of electrodynamics, called Dynamical Bridge Method, and its corresponding introduction of an electromagnetic metric which has no gravitational character.
-This electromagnetic metric constitutes a universal process perceived by all bodies, charged or not charged.
-As such it yields automatically a conclusive explanation for the existence of a magnetic moment for the right-handed neutrino.
+We investigate a new form of contribution for the anomalous magnetic moment of all particles.
+This common origin is displayed in the framework of a recent treatment of electrodynamics that is based in the introduction of an electromagnetic metric which has no gravitational character.
+This effective metric constitutes a universal pure electromagnetic process perceived by all bodies, charged or not charged.
+As a consequence it yields a complementary explanation for the existence of anomalous magnetic moment for charged particles and even for non-charged particles like neutrino.